LEAGUE RULES & REGULATIONS

 - In the event of a team turning up late – after a ten minute grace period (i.e. if tip is at 3pm, the team must have 5 players on court by 3.10pm), the game will be forfeit.
 Teams will still be expected to play a friendly/shortened game within the allocated time remaining.

-- All Clubs are responsible for Coaches, Players, Officials and Spectators as in line with the Basketball England Code of Conduct.
+- All Clubs are responsible for Coaches, Players, Officials and Spectators as in line with the Community Basketball League Code of Conduct.
 Any club found not to be in adherence with the Code of Conduct, will be subject to disciplinary proceedings from the League.

 - In the event of a player’s age being questioned, the Coach/Team Manager will supply the League Commissioner with valid registration card for said player before the team’s next match.